 VMs failing over to a different site present an IP address problem.
 The VM's IP address belonged to the network at site A; if site A is down, the VM cannot use that IP at site B unless the network is set up to support it.

-The four common patterns:
+The four common approaches:

 Stretched VLAN